Aripiprazole lauroxil (By injection)

 - Changes in blood sugar levels

-- Unusual changes in behavior, such as gambling urges, binge or compulsive eating, compulsive shopping, or sexual urges
+- Unusual changes in behavior, including gambling urges, binge or compulsive eating, compulsive shopping, or sexual urges

 - You may get overheated more easily while you are receiving this medicine.
 Be careful when you exercise or when you are outside in hot or humid weather.
 Drink plenty of water to stay hydrated.